aziis98/menu/README.md

 To easily integrate search functionality, there is also a `menu search <query>` subcommand that uses a [fuzzy search](https://github.com/sahilm/fuzzy) algorithm to filter stdin lines.

-I really the concept of "command pallets" or "ctrl+p", so I decided to make my own.
+I really the concept of "command pallets" or "<kbd>Ctrl</kbd> + <kbd>P</kbd>" shortcut, so I decided to make my own generic tool for making multiple of this.
 Rofi is great but is somewhat limited (it is specifically a program launcher with extra features).
-So I wanted to make something more generic and composable that I could easily integrate with other stuff using shell scripts.
-(There is also the preview feature of fzf but didn't exactly fit my needs).
+So I wanted to make something more modular and composable that I could easily integrate with other stuff using shell scripts.
+(There is also the preview feature of fzf but even that didn't exactly fit my needs).

 ## Usage